idaholab/moose/modules/solid_mechanics/doc/content/source/neml2/userobjects/NEML2ModelExecutor.md

 This object uses the specified NEML2 material model to perform mesh-wise (or subdomain-wise) batched material update.

-Each NEML2 model +input variable+ is gathered from MOOSE by a `MOOSEToNEML2` user object given in [!param](/UserObjects/ExecuteNEML2Model/gatherers).
-Optionally, NEML2 model +parameters+ can also be gathered from MOOSE by `MOOSEToNEML2` user objects given in [!param](/UserObjects/ExecuteNEML2Model/param_gatherers).
+Each NEML2 model +input variable+ is gathered from MOOSE by a `MOOSEToNEML2` user object (gatherer) given in [!param](/UserObjects/NEML2ModelExecutor/gatherers).
+Optionally, NEML2 model +parameters+ can also be gathered from MOOSE by gatherers given in [!param](/UserObjects/NEML2ModelExecutor/param_gatherers).

-Currently, three types of `MOOSEToNEML2` user objects (gatherers) are available:
+Currently, three types of gatherers are available:

 - [MOOSEMaterialPropertyToNEML2](MOOSEMaterialPropertyToNEML2.md) gathers material property stored at each quadrature point.
 - [MOOSEVariableToNEML2](MOOSEVariableToNEML2.md) gathers (auxiliary) variables interpolated at quadrature points.